 20 years later, I finally followed into their footsteps!
-With a much lighter backpack this time, I made my way from the outskirts of Glasgow to Fort William, a 95 mile/152 km trek along the West Highland Way.
+With a much lighter backpack this time, I walked from the outskirts of Glasgow to Fort William, 96 mile or 154 km along the West Highland Way.

 From the gently undulating paths along Loch Lomond to the rugged mountain grandeur of the Scottish Highlands, this is Scotland at its best!